CDM Remote Learning: Laptop Loaner Program, Resources and FAQ | DePaul University: COVID-19 Updates and Guidance.

 The Double Demon Scholarship—which is open to DePaul alumni with undergraduate or graduate degrees from any of the university’s colleges or schools—covers 25% of the tuition for GRADUATE study at DePaul.
 This includes degree coursework, certificate coursework, and non-degree coursework.
 It does not include coursework from the Center for Professional Education (CPE), Institute for Professional Development (IPD), coursework in a doctoral program or a master of fine arts (MFA), Music, Theatre, Law and a few other select programs.
 The Double Demon Scholarship cannot be used in conjunction with any other institutional aid or discount.

 A limited number of $7500 scholarships are available for incoming MFA students ($2500 is awarded in each of the first three quarters of attendance).
-To qualify, you must be incoming MFA student to any CDM MFA program and undergo a portfolio review.
-All admitted MFA students will be reviewed, so a scholarship application is not required.
+To qualify, you must be incoming new MFA student to any CDM MFA program, apply by the priority application deadline, and undergo a portfolio review.
+All priority deadline admitted MFA students will be reviewed, so a scholarship application is not required.
 These merit-based scholarships cannot be combined with any other institutional aid.

 Limited funding is available for current, continuing CDM students in the form of scholarships, graduate assistantships, and stipends.
 Learn more about these opportunities on